 Figure 10.
 Rhino Li-Po battery, 11.1 V, 610 mA

-componentsTo provide a desirable voltage for the rest of the major components within, some form of voltage regulation is required to step down the voltage directly from the battery.
+To avoid damaging components of the robot with the voltage supplied by the battery, some form of voltage regulation is required to step down the voltage directly from the battery.
 The major components in question are the microcontroller and the sensors since the motor drivers have their own regulators.
 Both the microcontroller and the sensors can operate normally with an input voltage of 5 V. Considering the maximum current draw of the robot and overall costs, a LM7805 voltage regulator, depicted in Figure 11, is used.
 In this case, it was unnecessary to embellish what could be simplistic, leaving this standard voltage regulator as an option for both cost and ease of use.
 Through heat dissipation, these voltage regulators step down input voltages.
 While this runs the risk of overheating, the current draw of the robot is low enough to leave this fact as a non-issue.

 It is also necessary to use a zener diode in order to create a voltage divider that further steps down the 5 V to 3.3 V to provide a safe voltage for the GPIO pins of the microcontroller and avoid potentially damaging them as well.
 Figure 12 displays the setup of the voltage divider.